 Generally speaking, a solar photovoltaic (PV) system can be used to power any household appliance or system that uses electricity.
 In the smallest case, you can use a solar water heater.

-There are a number of advantages of home solar energy.
-You can reduce emissions, qualify for tax benefits, and raise your property values.
+There are many benefits to home solar energy.
+You can save money, reduce emissions, and raise your property values.
 With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.